adhamkar/Adham-Karmadi-enset-adria-test-2024/README.md

 ### Transfer Service
 This service handles bank transfers, allowing users to initiate transactions.
 It maintains transfer records, including details such as the amount, source RIB, beneficiary ID, and transfer type (normal or instant).

-### Chatbot Service
-The AI-powered chatbot assists users in querying banking services and processes inquiries based on provided documents (e.g., PDF).
-It utilizes a generative AI model (e.g., GPT-4 or LLaMA 3) with a Retrieval-Augmented Generation (RAG) system.

 ### Gateway Service
 This service acts as an API gateway, routing requests to the appropriate microservices and handling authentication and authorization.